-Wet Woodlands Research is a network of scientists and stakeholders interested in wet woodland and their potential contribution for nature-based solutions for climate change.
+Wet Woodlands Research is a network of scientists and stakeholders interested in wet woodlands and their potential contribution for nature-based solutions for climate change.
 The aim of the network is to improve understanding of these unique ecosystems for policy and practice.

 Wet woodland tree trunks